Sam used to spend a lot of money having clothes altered and tailored to fit—not so much anymore! Here are the tricks to shrinking clothing.

-Soak clothes in hot to boiling hot water in a tub or a sink for at least 3 hours.
-The longer your clothes soak, the easier it is for threads to shorten.
+- Soak the item in hot to boiling hot water in a tub or a sink for at least 3 hours.
+The longer your clothes soak, the more the threads will shorten.

-Place your clothes between two towels and press to remove excess water.
+- Place the item of clothing between two towels and press to remove excess water.

-Lie your clothes out flat on a drying rack and blast it with a hair dryer on the highest heat setting.
+- Lie it out flat (not stretched) on a drying rack and blast it with a hair dryer on the highest heat setting.
 Make sure to apply heat evenly.

-You can also wait for the clothes to dry naturally until it is just barely damp and iron the clothes out.
+- You can also wait for the item to dry naturally until it is just barely damp and then iron it out.

 How Do You Keep Clothes From Fading?